Q: When can I apply for the SFIC Scholarship?

 Q: Once my on-line application is submitted, can I call the SFIC office to inquire about the status of my application?

 - No. All applications submitted will remain under review until final determinations are made.
 SFIC will not provide any other information before a finalized award decision has been announced.
-All correspondence regarding your application will be emailed to you before the end of June, 2018.
+If your application is still considered incomplete you will continue to get emails advising you what is missing.
+You can email our office at email@example.com regarding questions about missing documents.
+All correspondence regarding your application decision will be emailed to you before the end of June 2019.

 Q: Will you notify me if my on-line application is incomplete or missing information?